Jump to Content

 Is any professional certification credit available?

-• The 2024 ABA AML and Fraud School will offer 34 Continuing Education (CE) credits for the CAFP, CRCM and CERP certifications.
-CE credits will be automatically added to your record within two weeks of the conclusion of the event.
+• The 2025 ABA AML and Fraud School is approved for 33.5 ABA Professional Certifications Continuing Education (CE) credits for the CAFP, CRCM and CERP certifications.

 What is the difference between participating in the ABA AML and Fraud School and the online certificates, Certificate in BSA and AML Compliance and Certificate in Fraud Prevention?